howonlee/Cantor-Time/readme.md

 You might be able to play find-the-productivity-gap-size.
 You might take power law statistics instead of normal people ones.

 The practice of estimating their time periods should be discontinued, as estimates in a distribution such as the one that governs software projects have no meaning.
 Perhaps a Kolmogorov-Smirnoff estimate which cleaves to previous data that exists about software projects is best.
+Just a mention of the differential models, many other models that exist that are compatible with this fact.

 Short Conclusion
 =====